JensUweUlrich/ReadBouncer/README.md

-Test GUI with Qt6 for NanoLiveTk
+GUI with Qt6 for NanoLiveTk

 Deadline for first design: 15.05.2021